diegogurpegui/simple-encryption-tool/README.md

 # Symmetric Encryption Tool

 This tool is a simple symmetric encryption tool that allows you to encrypt and decrypt content using a password.
-The encryption algorithm used is AES-256-CBC.<br/>
 The goal of this project is to have the same encryption/decryption mechamism written in several languages and make them all interoperable.

+The encryption algorith used is **AES-256-CBC** and the key and IV is derived from the password using **PBKDF2**.
+You can see the [default parameters](#default-parameters) below.

 ## Usage

 To use the tool, you can run it with the following commands in the different languages.

 > [!IMPORTANT]
-> It is recomended that, even if the examples shows it, you DO NOT enter the password
-> in the terminal for security reasons.
-If you do not enter it, the tool will ask for it
-> in the terminal.
+> It is recomended that, even if the examples shows it, you DO NOT enter the password in the terminal for security reasons.
+If you do not enter it, the tool will ask for it in the terminal.

 ### Bash